ShareChat

 ShareChat is an Indian social networking service platform, owned by Bangalore-based Mohalla Tech.
 It was founded by Ankush Sachdeva, Bhanu Pratap Singh and Farid Ahsan, and incorporated on 8 January 2015.
 ShareChat app has over 350 million monthly active users across 15 Indian languages.
-The current valuation of the company is $5 billion.
+In 2022, the company was valued at $5 billion.

 History

 ShareChat's holding company, Mohalla Tech Pvt Ltd, was incorporated in January 2015 by graduates from Indian Institutes of Technology Kanpur: Ankush Sachdeva, Bhanu Pratap Singh and Farid Ahsan.
-The company is headquartered in Bengaluru, Karnataka, and as of 2020, employed over 2500 people.
+The company is headquartered in Bengaluru, Karnataka, and as of 2020, employed over 2,500 people.

 Initially, ShareChat primarily worked as a content sharing platform, without any scope of users generating their own content.
 In April 2016, however, ShareChat enabled user-generated content creation on its platform, allowing its users to share their own posters and creative content.
 At around the same time, it also introduced open tagging for users, which would allow anyone to create their own hashtags depending on the content.

 In March 2019, Mohalla Tech acquired the short video platform Clip from Transversal Tech.
+On 17 April 2019, ShareChat announced that it took down around half a million pieces of content and removed 54,000 accounts for spreading fake news, hate speech and spam, and for conducting coordinated misinformation campaigns.

 In February 2020, it acquired the Bengaluru-based online fashion marketplace Elanic.
 In March 2020, it acquired the meme platform Memer.
 In August 2020, it acquired a hyperlocal information platform, Circle Internet.

 Mohalla Tech also bought the short video platform MX TakaTak from Times Internet Group for $700 million in one of the biggest acquisitions of 2022.

 In January 2023, Farid Ahsan and Bhanu Pratap Singh stepped down from their respective roles as Chief Operating Officer and Chief Technology Officer.
 As of 2022, Manohar Singh Charan (CFO) and Amit Zunjarwad (CPO) led the management along with Ankush Sachdeva (CEO).